How To Market A Book Online In Three Easy Steps

 They will work at promoting your books and your author brand for years to come.

-Social media can eat away at your time.
+When you market a book online, social media can eat away at your time.

-Don’t fall into the trap of thinking that you need to invest hours each day on Facebook and Twitter.
+Don’t fall into the trap of thinking you need to invest hours each day on Facebook and Twitter.

-Social media is now clearly a vital means to promote any product or service.
+Social media is now a vital means to promote any product or service.
 But it needs to be used with book promotion in mind and not as a chat channel.

 Never mix business and pleasure.

-If you are using your personal social media accounts to market and promote your book sales, you should really think about setting up new professional accounts.
+If you are using your personal social media accounts to market and promote your book sales, you should think about setting up new professional accounts.

 2. Use a Facebook Page, add content, and get Likes